Maheen85/Maheen85/README.md

 ## About Me

-Dear visitor welcome to my profile :) I am Maheen Shaikh.
+Hey there, I am Maheen Shaikh.
 I have a degree in Bachelors in CS&IT.

 ### UP-SKILLING :